ParvTiwari/MetroMart/README.md

 4. (Optional) Run the commented `SELECT` at the bottom to inspect the newly inserted rows.

 The script is idempotent per execution (it always creates fresh invoices) and keeps the logic lightweight while demonstrating end-to-end sales data.

+### Suppliers Seed Script

+A simple seed script for suppliers is available at `scripts/sample_suppliers_seed.sql`.
+To populate test suppliers:

+1. Open the Supabase SQL editor and paste the file contents.
+2. Execute the script; it inserts five sample suppliers with contact information.
+3. Run the verification query at the bottom to confirm insertion.

+This provides a foundation for testing supplier-related features and supply order management.